freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week2.md

 ### What can you do with that?

-That's about it!
-With that you can do a ton of quick and easy effects.
+That's about it for the teaching!
+By sprinkling some `sin` and `cos` into your game, you can add a ton of quick and easy effects.
 Here's some things you can do with it:

 #### Wavy Logos